project-oak/transparent-release/README.md

 binary is often uploaded to a storage server for future use.
 This can be content-addressable storage such as [ent](https://github.com/google/ent).

+To support the pre-release phase we provide the [cmd/builder](/cmd/README.md#building-binaries-using-the-cmdbuilder-tool) tool and a [guide on how get started on your repo](https://github.com/project-oak/hello-transparent-release).

 ### The release phase
 A binary is often released when some release-readiness criteria are met.
 Evaluating